zhiburt/tabled/tabled/README.md

 To print a list of structs or enums as a table your types should implement the the `Tabled` trait or derive it with a `#[derive(Tabled)]` macro.
 Most of the default types implement the trait out of the box.

+Most of a table configuration can be found in [`tabled::settings`](https://docs.rs/tabled/latest/tabled/settings/index.html) module.

 ```rust
 use tabled::{Table, Tabled};